Beuc/renpy-ttk/README.md

 ## Caveats

-Do not import Ren'Py translations again once you've updated it from a .po.
+Do not import Ren'Py existing translations again (tl2po) once you've updated it from a .po.
 This is because RTTK replaces untranslated strings with the originals (so the player won't get empty texts), hence a double import will import original texts as translations.
+Of course you can still import new untranslated strings as a POT template (tl2pot).